Skip to content

 • Being forced to commit crimes through child criminal exploitation will get you in trouble with the law, and a criminal record will stick with you for the rest of your life.

-• No parent or grandparent would ever want their child to go to prison, get injured or killed.
+• No parent or grandparent would ever want their child to go to prison, or be injured or killed.
 Your choices affect them too.

 • Your family and friends’ safety could be at risk.
-Think if something were to happen to them.
+Think how you would feel if something were to happen to them.

 • Getting involved with a gang can have a long-term impact on your education and employment, which can seriously damage your future.